 Unlike Web pages, there are no links in books for Google to index and use to calculate PageRank.
-There’s no anchor text in links to use as if it were meta data about pages being pointed towards.
-Books aren’t broken down into separate pages that have a somewhat independent existence of their own the way that Web pages do, with unique title elements and meta descriptions and headings.
-There isn’t a structure of internal links in a book, with file and folder names between pages or sections that a search engine might used to try to understand and classify different sections of a book, like it might with a website.
+There’s no anchor text in links to use as if it were metadata about pages being pointed towards.
+Books aren’t broken down into separate pages with a somewhat independent existence of their own the way that Web pages do, with unique title elements and meta descriptions and headings.
+There isn’t a structure of internal links in a book, with file and folder names between pages or sections that a search engine might use to try to understand and classify different sections of a book, like it might with a website.

 Google was granted a patent on Query-independent entity importance in books today, originally filed on July 25, 2010.
 The inventors include David Petrou, Chiu-Ki Chan, Daniel Loreto, Jeffrey C. Reynar, and Nikola Jevtic.

-An importance score might be created about each of those entities based upon a number of factors, such as:
+An importance score might be created about each of those entities based upon many factors, such as:

 1. How much information about a specific entity is included in the book and where

 The patent tells us that the appearance of an entity in different sections of a book may influence how much weight each entity might carry, such as inclusion of the entity in places like:

 - Chapter heading,